WilliamASumner/Chromium-Experiments/README.md

     - `mapping.sh`: A script for recording memory mappings of loaded libraries
 - `misc`
     - `example`: Simple interposition example illustrating how interposing works
-    - `odroid-port`: Old odroid scripts that are being ported for this project
+    - `odroid-port`: Old Odroid scripts that are being ported for this project
     - `thoughts.txt`: Collection of my thoughts as I've been working on this project
     - `web-performace-syms.txt`: Mangled symbols of potential interest
 - `permutate.sh`: Script that generates core-configuration permutations for running experiments over a bunch of trials